MabbottLab/MEGneto/README.md

 ### ICA Checkpoint

 `FCP_2_5_CHECKPOINT.m` is an interactive session that guides the user through inspection of ICA components to identify components associated with artifacts such as heartbeats, blinks, etc. After inspection, the pipeline backprojects ICA components to remove the signal corresponding with the bad ICA components.
+For help on identifying components containing artifacts, see [ICA Inspection Guide](https://github.com/dunjamatic/MEGneto/blob/icaGuide/ICA%20Inspection%20Guide%20v0.5.pdf).

 Output: A struct with file names for the configuration of the preprocessed data, the data noise correlation matrix, and the ICA components and the bad components specified by the user.